 Several issues can cause roof felt to fail over time:

-- Age and weathering — older felts tend to become brittle and crack.
+- Age and weathering as older felts are not as durable so crack and deteriorate.

-- Condensation forming on the cold side of the felt, especially in poorly ventilated lofts.
+- Old thick felts cause condensation on the cold side of the felt, especially in poorly ventilated roofs.

-- Damage during maintenance or from misplaced foot traffic in the loft.
+- Damage during storms or when people are working on the roof or in the loft.

-- Rodents or birds getting into the roof space.
+- Rodents or birds can chew the felt and enter the roof space.

-- Fallen tiles, which can tear the membrane.
+- Fallen tiles or tree branches can tear the membrane.

 Repairing Roof Felt: Loft vs. Roof Access